Saudi Arabia drops e-invoicing threshold to SAR 375,000 turnover — Wave 24 deadline 30 June 2026.

 02Who solves this today

 Listed providers publicly market to the Saudi Arabia ZATCA / Fatoora / Phase 2 e-invoicing niche on their own homepages.
 Inclusion is not endorsement.
 Adjacent Saudi-active vendors were considered and excluded where their public homepage did not explicitly name the ZATCA / Fatoora / Phase 2 e-invoicing niche at the date of writing — ZynoBooks's group homepage references a platform migration without naming ZATCA, Fatoora or Phase 2; Sovos's KSA-specific landing page was not reachable at the date of writing; Out2sol's homepage references general Middle-East IT services without naming the e-invoicing niche; and SafariStar's homepage carries a single-blog-post reference to "ZATCA Wave 24 Integration" without surfacing Phase 2 e-invoicing as a product offering — they were therefore dropped per the named-niche-on-homepage rule.
-The ZATCA Fatoora portal (zatca.gov.sa / fatoora.zatca.gov.sa) is the regulator's own platform and is cited above in section 01 as the source of the regime and the publisher of the platform itself, not as a third-party solution provider.
+The ZATCA Fatoora portal (zatca.gov.sa / fatoora.zatca.gov.sa) is the regulator's own platform and is cited above in section 01 as the source of the regime, not as a third-party solution provider.
 EY, ClearTax, EliteMindz and SilentInfotech are also cited in section 01 as advisory and trade-press sources; vendors can be both source and solution as long as the cited roles are clearly separate.

 Listed companies — manage your entry.
-If you are one of the providers above and anything here is wrong, missing, or out of date — or you'd rather not be listed — let us know.
+If you are one of the providers above and anything here is wrong, missing, or out of date, or you'd rather not be listed, let us know.
 Removal is processed within 24 hours; corrections within 7 business days.
 We do not contact listed companies first; we publish what your own public marketing claims and respond when you reach out.
 Email contact@aikraft.com.